OriAzulay/Anomaly-Detector-project/README.txt

 and keep the data with convenient data structure as a vector with column name as string key & column list as the value

 ******* Simple Anomaly Detection *********
-This file is divided into 2 :
+This file is seperate into 2 :
 The first part is by the method 'learnNormal' - a method that gets time series  - data of flight features and she checks every 2 columns if there is a correlation anomaly between 2 features - a value greater than a given threshold. if there is, it saves it into correlationFeature vector by the names of both features and columns, the correlation,